 With training facilities at StubHub Center, EXOS is positioned to provide its world-renowned integrated training system to help the Galaxy players achieve their individual peak performance levels.
 Through the integration of performance training, physical therapy and nutrition, EXOS staff members create customized solutions for each Galaxy player helping to maximize productivity on the field and decrease injury potential.

 The Santa Monica Orthopaedic and Sports Medicine Group provides the official club doctors for the LA Galaxy, with the team of Dr. Bert Mandelbaum and Dr. Byron Patterson leading the group’s efforts with the club.
 SMOG has grown to be the premier orthopaedic practice in Western Los Angeles, and now consists of 12 physicians all of whom meet the highest standards of education, training and experience.
 In addition to their physicians, the group has assembled many of the top nurses, technicians and therapists ready to assist patients in any way possible, and their integrated practice includes the following services for better patient care and convenience:

 - Extremity MRI

 - Outpatient Surgery Center

-In addition to providing these services for their patients, SMOG physicians are constantly involved in the development of new techniques and treatments to remain on the leading edge of orthopaedic medicine.
+In addition to providing these services for their patients, SMOG physicians are constantly involved in the development of new techniques and treatments to remain on the cutting edge of orthopaedic medicine.
 This includes work with the National Institute of Health as well as some of the world’s leading medical technology companies.
-In addition, SMOG has developed a nationallyrecognized fellowship program that annually trains 2-3 orthopaedic surgeons from around the country in the most advanced techniques of patient care for all aspects of sports medicine.
+In addition, SMOG has developed a nationally recognized fellowship program that annually trains 2-3 orthopaedic surgeons from around the country in the most advanced techniques of patient care for all aspects of sports medicine.